SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

 make generate-self-signed-cert
 ```

-- Configure trust for the generated self-signed certificate
+- Add the newly created certificate to your trust storage

 ```shell
 make trust-self-signed-cert
 ```

 - Generate the `htpasswd`.
-This is used for authenticating access to the on-premise Docker registry.
+This is used for accessing the on-premise Docker registry.

 ```shell
 make generate-htpasswd